 - 1. +,- : Addition and subtraction (in 2's complement).
 Accepts k-bit long integers and return a k-bit long result. - 2. &&, ||, ! : Logical and , or , not.
-Accept k-bit long arguments and return k-bit results. - <,>,==,>=,<=,!=: 2's complement comparison operators.
-Accept k-bit long arguments and return a 1-bit result. - 4.
-Function call: e.g. f(x, y), where f is a previously defined function and x, y, .. are arbitrary expressions. - 5. , / : Multiplication and division.
+Accept k-bit long arguments and return k-bit results. - 3. <,>,==,>=,<=,!=: 2's complement comparison operators.
+Accept k-bit long arguments and return a 1-bit result. - 4. >>, << : Arithmetic shift (sometimes known as a signed shift): Takes operands of lengths k1 and k2 and return a k1 bits result of the first operand shifted according the the value of the second operand.
+Every bit in the first operand is simply moved a number of bit positions according to the value of the second operand and the vacant bit-positions are filled in with zeros.
+When shifting to the right, the leftmost bit (the sign bit in signed integer representations) is replicated to fill in all the vacant positions. - 5. >>> : Logical right shift: Same as arithmetic shift, but the left most bit (the sign bit) will always be 0. - 6.
+Function call: e.g. f(x, y), where f is a previously defined function and x, y, .. are arbitrary expressions. - 7. \, /: Multiplication and division.
 Multiplication takes operands of lengths k1 and k2 and returns a result of length k1+k2; division returns a result of length k1 (the numerator size).